wolfscott/heroku-vuecli-buildpack-notes/README.md

 > 01-Oct-22 Wolf Scott  (www.ioihan.com)

+> If you have comments, suggestions, or any updated information, PLEASE pass it on - or even send a PR if that's easier.

 ## After the heroku-buildpack-static deprecation

 The only constant in life is change the saying goes.
 Heroku decided to deprecate the **heroku-buildpack-static** build package and while they may have given a warning on this action, I sure didn't see it.
 It followed right on the heels of their mortarium on publishing code.